 The answer will depend on your MLS Rules, specifically Section 13 of the Model MLS Rules, which is a mandatory rule.

-Both options require the advertisement to include the time period for the information and where it was obtained from using the following format:
+Both options require the advertisement to include the time period for the information and where it was obtained from using the following, or substantially similar, format:

 Based on information from the (local) association of REALTORS®/from the (local) MLS for the period (date) through (date).

 Be sure to check with your local MLS to find out what your MLS Rules entail.
 Texas is a non-disclosure state, but that only means that sale price isn't public record.
 Your MLS dictates how sale-price data is used.